(Flyers Self-Loading Carbine)

 This weapon’s machined tolerances were much too critical for the muck and abuse of the trenches, these guns were designed for much cleaner environments like the dry desert of Mexico.
-Not able to find a desert in France or Belgium the German army decided the flying corp would fit the bill perfectly.
+Not able to find a desert in France or Belgium the German army decided the flying Corp (reconnaissance airplanes and observation balloons) would fit the bill perfectly.
 In 1915 the Model 1908 was modified for aircrews and redesignated the FSK15.

 However, once the Maxim machine gun became plentiful the FSK15’s were eventually phased out, after all a belt fed Maxim machine gun gave superior firepower to both pilot and gunners.
-Rather than invest in R&D for so few number of guns these were eventually relegated to emergency use only.
+Rather than invest in R&D for so few a number of guns the rest were eventually relegated to emergency use only.

-The big changes from the Model 1908 are as follows; shortening the barrel by 20mm, shortening the buttstock about by 20mm, adding a 30-round drum magazine, modifying the rifle to only have it operate as an autoloading weapon.
+The big changes from the Model 1908 are as follows; shortening the barrel by 20mm, shortening the buttstock about by 20mm, adding a 30-round drum magazine, modifying the rifle so it only operates as an autoloading weapon.

 The autoloading only function, was accomplished with a single screw in the gas regulating valve.
 An observer in flight accidentally going into manual mode was the probable motivation for this modification.

 The following visual modifications were made to the Model 1908 to the FSK 15.
 Most all Mondragon’s Model of 1908 were converted to the Model 1915/FSK15.